UPDATED: OCTOBER 21, 2022 | 1 MIN READ

 Do all concrete driveways crack?

 Not all concrete driveways crack, but it does happen.
 The most common cause is the expansion and contraction of the material, especially in extreme weather conditions.
-Cracks can also be caused by physical damage to the surface or by uneven settling of the ground underneath.
+Cracks can also be caused by physical damage to the surface or by uneven ground settling underneath.

 Should I fill in cracks in my driveway?

-It is important to fill in cracks in your driveway as soon as you see them.
+It is vital to fill in cracks in your driveway as soon as you see them.
 If you don’t, water will seep into the cracks and could cause more damage to the concrete.

 What’s the cheapest way to resurface a driveway?